 - 1. These are the organs of the digestive tract

 - a.
 Mouth, food pipe, stomach, small intestine, large intestine, rectum, anus.

 - b.
 Mouth, nose, throat, stomach, intestine, anus.

 - c.
 Mouth, windpipe, oesophagus, intestine, anus

 - d.
 Mouth, wind-pipe, liver, anus

-- This gland is a part of digestive system 2.
+- This gland is a part of digestive system

 - a.
 Tonsil

 - b.
 Pancreas

 - c.
 Lung

 - d.
 Stomach

-- 3. Pain in the upper area of the stomach with vomiting and indigestion is a symptom of

-- a.
+a.
 Gastritis

-- b.
+b.
 Stomatitis

-- c.
-Cirrhosis
+c.
+Cirrhosis d.

-- d.
 Ulcer

-- 4. Excessive consumption of pungent or spicy food may damage this organ
+4 4.
+Excessive consumption of pungent or spicy food may damage this organ- a.
+Stomach b.
+Small intestine c.
+Pancreas d.

-- a.
-Stomach

-- b.
-Small intestine

-- c.
-Pancreas

-- d.
 Liver

-- A person suffering from unbearable pain after eating, with vomiting and pain spread-5. ing upto the right shoulder may be an indication of
+5 A person suffering from unbearable pain after eating, with vomiting and pain spread ing upto the right shoulder may be an indication of a.
+Cirrhosis b.
+Gall stones c.
+Stones in the Pancreas d.

-- a.
-Cirrhosis

-- b.
-Gall stones

-- c.
-Stones in the Pancreas

-- d.
 Appendicitis

-- 6. If an alcoholic suffers from lack of appetite, fatigue, indigestion and enlarged abdomen, this may be an indication of

-- a.
-Cirrhosis

-- b.
-Gall stones
+6. If an alcoholic suffers from lack of appetite, fatigue, indigestion and enlarged abdomen, this may be an indication of - a.
+Cirrhosis b.
+Gall stones c.
+Appendix d.

-- c.
-Appendix

-- d.
 Stone in Pancreas

+Fill i n the blanks

+1. Ca arbohydrate / protein 2.
+Liver 3.
+Bile & Pancreatic 4.
+Acid

+5. Fa atty Acid 6.
+Amino acid 7.
+Physical 8.
+Chemical

+9. En docrine 10.
+Exocrine

+1. Glands that transport their secretions to organs through blood are called

+glands.

+2. glands help in digestion.

+3. Breaking up of food into small pieces/bits for digestion is achange.

+4. Converting carbohydrates into glucose is a change.

+5. Proteins are converted to

+6. Fatty foods are broken up into